Shilin-LU/MACE/README.md

 python training.py configs/example.yaml
 ```

-## Sampling from the Modified Model
+## Sampling from the Finetuned Model

 The modified model can be tested by running: